Udit-UD/whered-it-go/README.md

 # Where'd It Go

-A modern web application built with Next.js 15, TypeScript, and shadcn/ui for tracking and managing your items.
+A modern financial tracking web application built with Next.js 15, TypeScript, and shadcn/ui to help you understand where your money goes and take control of your finances.

+## 💰 About

+"Where'd It Go" is a comprehensive personal finance tracker that helps you:
+- Track your income and expenses
+- Categorize your spending
+- Visualize your financial habits
+- Set and monitor budgets
+- Understand where your money really goes

 ## 🚀 Tech Stack